nsrivast/crossword/README.md

 **A2**.
 Data indicate selecting shorter words produces faster times than longer words.
 The pattern is very similar to conservative versus aggressive, with the difference that conservative play beats random play wherease selecting shorter words is inferior to random play.
 I'm not sure why this is true, it needs further investigation.

-to do
+To Do
 -------
-- internalize to the model the time variable, i.e. as a part of strategy, choose to invest certain amount of time on a given clue with a variable chance of answering correctly. compare outcomes for different time strategies, for example: slow and steady versus quick guesses. this requires collecting accuracy data given constrained guessing time. it also increases the dimensionality of the model space, may have to eliminate clue difficulty.
+- Internalize to the model the time variable, i.e. as a part of strategy, choose to invest certain amount of time on a given clue with a variable chance of answering correctly.
+Compare outcomes for different time strategies, for example: slow and steady versus quick guesses.
+This requires collecting accuracy data given constrained guessing time.
+It also increases the dimensionality of the model space, may have to eliminate clue difficulty.